ceph/ceph-nvmeof/README.md

 sh -c 'echo 4096 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages'
 ```

 This is automatically done in the `make setup` step.
+The amount of hugepages can be configured with `make setup HUGEPAGES=512`.

 ## Development